truar/gcp-learning/gcp-cloud-architect-coursera/6 - Reliable Google Cloud Infrastructure/README.md

 The group of related items that could fail together is a failure domain

 How to avoid them ?
 Decouple servers and use microservices distributed among multilple failure domains
-* Divide business logic into microservices bases on failure domains
+* Divide business logic into microservices based on failure domains
 * Deploy to multiple zones and/or regions
 * Finer level of granularity: Split responsability into components and spread over multiple processes
     * A failure in one component will not affect other components